Ask a PT: Do I need to stop my normal fitness while doing Sword?

 Think of physical therapists as movement experts who have the knowledge and experience to review your current routine and advise you if it’s appropriate to continue and at what capacity.
 Since the Sword program is delivered virtually in the comfort of your own home and can be done at your own pace, it’s an excellent companion to your current exercise routine in most cases.

 Let’s dig into this a bit more.
 Movement analysis, exercise prescription, and education are all tools we use to provide an appropriate and goal-oriented program.

 Whether you are lifting weights in the gym or doing the latest yoga routine, every exercise you perform has a specific movement pattern.
 But if it’s not done correctly, it can lead to injury.
 Proper performance and motor control are essential to getting back to your normal workout without increasing injury risk.
 That’s one way we can help.

 When defining your exercise program, we take into account many factors, which can be grouped into three main areas:

 - Specificity: Your program and exercises will be tailored to your work, home and recreational demands, as well as address your specific areas of concern and medical history.

 - Progression: As you progress, so will your exercises.
 We want to see a gradual increase in intensity so your body learns to adapt and becomes stronger.

 - Variety: If you have been training hard to reach a fitness goal, chances are you have developed a routine.
-The SWORD program introduces variety into your workout by focusing on novel exercises and working on different muscle groups that can be easily neglected.
+The Sword digital physical therapy program introduces variety into your workout by focusing on novel exercises and working on different muscle groups that can be easily neglected.